smartlegionlab/smartpasslib/README.md

 ---

+> Note: The core library for deterministic password generation.
-> Note: This is a production-ready password manager.
-For academic research on the underlying security paradigm, see [The Pointer-Based Security Paradigm](https://doi.org/10.5281/zenodo.17204738).
+> For academic research on the underlying security paradigm, see [The Pointer-Based Security Paradigm](https://doi.org/10.5281/zenodo.17204738).

+---

+Cross-platform library for generating smart passwords.

 ---